How to Create Passive Income from Real Estate

 • The lack of extensive history since this is a comparatively new method (although private groups of wealthy investors have been structuring deals similarly for over a hundred years).

-We proudly offer four options for investing in housing through a real estate syndicate.
+We proudly offer multiple options for investing in housing through a real estate syndicate, including the following.

 Get the financial benefits of a fix-and-flip without the time, skill, experience, and knowledge, it would take to flip a home on your own.
 With a single-family home flip syndication, you and your fellow investors will invest in a house, and monitor the progress as an expert team of architects, contractors, and designers renovates the home and sells it.